codepath/android_guides/Floating-Action-Buttons.md

 We can attach to a `RecyclerView` with `fab.attachToRecyclerView(recyclerView)` or a `ScrollView` with `fab.attachToScrollView(scrollView)`

-One limitation in using this third-party library is that implementing [[endless scrolling|Endless-Scrolling-with-AdapterViews]] conflicts with this behavior because both attempt to listen for scroll events.
+One limitation in using this third-party library is that implementing [[endless scrolling|Endless-Scrolling-with-AdapterViews-and-RecyclerView]] conflicts with this behavior because both attempt to listen for scroll events.
 The floating action button that comes with support design library is the recommended approach now.

 #### Adjust Button Type